 Harriet Beecher Stowe (1852)

-As a young woman Stowe was prompted to write Uncle Tom’s Cabin as a result of her acquaintance runaway slaves and the surrounding context of the reforms enacted as a result of the 1850 “Fugitive Slave Act”, which abolishing the slave trade, actually placed more stringent obligations of citizens and law enforcement assist in the re-capture of fugitive slaves.
-Upon seeing the inhuman and grave injustice of this legislation as well as concrete plight of fugitive slaves, their degradation, the break up of families and many other horrors, Stowe composed Uncle Tom’s Cabin as an explicitly anti-slavery piece of literature.
-Although, Stowe maintained and fostered many stereotypes common to the era, her motives were based upon her understanding of Christianity, which affirmed the equality of all people and their common dignity.
-Next to the Bible Uncle Tom’s Cabin became the best-selling book of the 19th century and served a pioneering critique of American views of race, slavery and equality.
+As a young woman Stowe was prompted to write Uncle Tom’s Cabin as a result of her acquaintance runaway slaves and the surrounding context of the reforms enacted as a result of the 1850 “Fugitive Slave Act”, which abolished the slave trade, actually placed more stringent obligations of citizens and law enforcement assistance in the re-capture of fugitive slaves.
+Upon seeing the inhumane and grave injustice of this legislation, as well as the concrete plight of fugitive slaves, their degradation, the break up of families, and many other horrors, Stowe composed Uncle Tom’s Cabin as an explicitly anti-slavery piece of literature.

 Crime and Punishment

 Dostoevsky’s work, Crime and Punishment, explores the troubled psychology of a murderer.
 When reading the book, one stands in the shoes of the murderer, lives through every feeling of guilt, denial, shame, and fear with him.
 This gives the reader an understanding of what crime can do the mind of an ordinary and normally law-abiding human being.
 The murderer, Raskolnikov, believes he can justify the murder, and attempts to do so, but finds himself unable to defend himself against his own conscience.